inkarkat/git-extensions/etc/hubcheats-submodules.md

 ## peer review of submodules (optional)
 a) from superproject: `hub integrationpr && hub subsamebrdo --no-git-color --no-header --no-pager pull-request`
+b) from submodule(s), no superproject PR: `hub pull-request`
-b) from submodule(s): `hub superpr && hub pull-request` paste the superproject PR reference into the description text
+c) from submodule(s), with superproject PR: `hub superpr && hub pull-request` paste the superproject PR reference into the description text

-superproject: `hub bmsubchanges && gh pr edit` paste the submodule PR references / changes into the description text
+superproject: [if PR there]: `hub bmsubchanges && gh pr edit` paste the submodule PR references / changes into the description text

 ## integrate submodule changes first
 `git ofetch; hub subsamebrdo --no-pager --no-git-color reintegratetom` (`hub reintegratetom` if you want to do this submodule by submodule)